nylas/sync-engine/README.md

 ## Getting Started

 You can run Inbox almost anywhere.
-We've pre-built images for Docker, VMware Fusion, VirtualBox, AWS, and DigitalOcean.
-See the [Downloads](http://preview.inboxapp.com/downloads) page for more info.
+We've successfuly built images for Docker, VMware Fusion, VirtualBox, AWS, and DigitalOcean.
+The easiest way to get started is to install from source within VirtualBox.

 ### Install from source